ibm-cloud-docs/solution-tutorials/vpc-transit2.hidden.md

 ## High Performance High Availability (HA) Firewall-Router
 {: #vpc-transit2-high-performance-ha-firewall-router}
 {: step}
 To prevent a firewall-router from becoming the performance bottleneck or a single point of failure it is possible to add a VPC Network Load Balancer to distribute traffic to the zonal firewall-routers to create a Highly Available, HA, firewall-router.
+Check your firewall-router documentation to verify it supports this architecture.

 ![vpc-transit-ha-firewall](images/vpc-transit-hidden/vpc-transit-ha-firewall.svg){: class="center"}